utap2/utap2/docs/rst/installation.rst

-If your data is stored in an AWS S3 bucket, utilize the Google Transfer Data service to move the data from the AWS S3 bucket to the Google bucket " slurm-us-central1-simple" generated during the UTAP installation process.
+If your data is stored in an AWS S3 bucket, utilize the Google Transfer Data service to move the data from the AWS S3 bucket to the Google bucket " slurm-us-central1-simple" generated during the UTAP2 installation process.
 Refer to the official documentation at https://cloud.google.com/storage-transfer/docs/overview for detailed instructions.
 After completing the data transfer to the Google bucket, run the aforementioned commands in your Google Shell.

-Test UTAP
+Test UTAP2
 =========

 Run RNA-Seq pipeline with example data
 --------------------------------------
-For testing UTAP, you can download fastq files and test files for RNA-Seq pipeline folder as noted below.
+For testing UTAP2, you can download fastq files and test files for RNA-Seq pipeline folder as noted below.
 ::

     export HOST_MOUNT=<the relevant path>